ClinicalCardiovascEngGroup/SSM/README.md

 ![End Session 2](https://github.com/ClinicalCardiovascEngGroup/SSM/blob/master/Screenshot_EndSession2.png)

 * *Step 9*: After iteration 2, you should be prompted with another menu (of 3 entries) asking you "What would you like to compute?".
 Click on "Registration - Generalized Procustes Analysis".
 This step will perform the next iteration (=iteration nr.3)
-Continue the ietrations until you are statisfied with the distance from the previous template - the curve should reach a plateau after a few iteration - this plateau is a good moment to stop iterating.
+Continue the iterations until you are satisfied with the distance from the previous template - the curve should reach a plateau after a few iteration - this plateau is a good moment to stop iterating.

 ![DistIteration Graph 2](https://github.com/ClinicalCardiovascEngGroup/SSM/blob/master/DistIteration2.png)